josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

 *   **Project:** `parser` (part of `rag_workspace`)
 *   **Goal:** Extract semantic chunks from Rust code.
-*   **Current Task:** Extract `use` dependencies correctly.
-The `UseDependencyInfoExtractor` is added to the list of extractors, but it's not currently extracting any `use` statements.
-*   **Important:** The `traverse_tree` function's recursion was previously modified, but this caused issues with function extraction and was reverted.
-We need to find a different way to extract `use` dependencies without breaking other extractors.
+*   **Current Task:** Refactor saving logic and fix typo.
+*   **Progress:**
+    *   Extracted `use` dependencies correctly.
+    *   Fixed the typo "Unceratin" -> "Uncertain" in `main.rs`.
+    *   Started refactoring the saving logic in `main.rs` to be more modular.
 *   **Next Steps:**
-    1. Verify that `UseDependencyInfoExtractor::extract` is being called with `use_declaration` nodes.
-(The print statement was added in commit `69473cd`).
-    2. Carefully examine the `extract` method of `UseDependencyInfoExtractor` to ensure it's correctly traversing the `use_declaration` node and extracting the necessary information (segments, alias, etc.).
-    3. Refer to the Tree-sitter grammar for Rust to understand the structure of `use_declaration` nodes.
-    4. Remember that the recursion in `traverse_tree` should *not* be stopped after extracting a node.
-    5. Be mindful of token usage and avoid unnecessary print statements or debugging code.
+    1. Finish refactoring the saving logic by creating a `saver.rs` module and moving the saving functionality to it.
+    2. Test the saving functionality to ensure it works correctly.
+    3. Continue expanding the semantic chunks that can be identified and extracted (Goal 2).
-    6. The current file contents are as of the last "Trust this message" from the user.
+    4. The current file contents are as of the last "Trust this message" from the user.